-B. Business and Energy Price Cycles
+5.2 Business and Energy Price Cycles

-Figure 5 shows the estimated common cycles in both the time and frequency domains and their contribution to headline CPI inflation.
+Figure 6 shows the estimated common cycles in both the time and frequency domains, while Figure 7 shows their contribution in headline CPI inflation.
 The first cycle provides a direct measure of the slack in the economy and captures fluctuations of output around its potential.
-It also connects real, labor market, and nominal variables and hence can be interpreted as a measure of the business cycle.
-For this reason, in what follows, we refer to it, with a slight abuse of terminology, as a "business cycle."
-The upper and middle panels in figure 5 report the median of the posterior distribution of the business and energy price cycles with relative coverage intervals at 68% coverage (dark shade) and 90% coverage (light shade).
-The lower panel shows the associated spectral densities and coverage bands.
-The charts indicate that the business cycle is quite regular and much less volatile than the energy price cycle.
-The spectral shape shows that the business cycle contributes to the inflation spectral shape with a relatively well-defined peak and with a cycle between seven and eight years' periodicity.
-Conversely, the energy price cycle occupies a broader range of frequencies with a less well-defined peak and a periodicity about half as long as that of the business cycle.
+It also connects real, labour market, and nominal variables and hence can be interpreted as a measure of the business cycle.
+For this reason, in what follows, we refer to it as 'business cycle' with a slight abuse of terminology.
+The upper charts in Figures 6 and 7 report the median of the posterior distribution of the business and energy price cycles with relative coverage intervals at 68% coverage (dark shade) and 90% coverage (light shade).
+The lower charts show the associated spectral densities and coverage bands.
+The charts indicate that the 'business cycle' is quite regular and much less volatile than the energy price cycle.
+The spectral shape shows that the business cycle contributes to the inflation spectral shape with a relatively well defined peak and with a cycle between 7 and 8 years periodicity.
+Conversely, the energy price cycle occupies a broader range of frequencies with a less well defined peak and a periodicity about half as long as that of the business cycle.